weisJ/jsvg/README.md

 it decidedly won't support at all.
 This implementation only tries to be a static user agent meaning it won't support any scripting languages or interaction.
 Animations aren't currently implemented but are planned to be supported.

+This library aims to be as lightweight as possible.
+Generally JSVG uses ~50% less memory than svgSalamander and ~98% less than Batik.

 ## How to use
 The library is available on maven central:
 ````kotlin